Snowton/lost-and-found/README.md

 proxy_set_header X-Forwarded-Proto $scheme;
 ```

-(We've included this in `laf'.
+(We've included this in `laf`.
 It will ensure that our reverse proxy works in the next step.)

 ```
 sudo vi nginx.conf